amandakreider/Pennsylvania-COVID-19-Data/README.md

  I have also converted the original data (from the PDFs) to CSV files.
 These can be found in: [Raw Case Count Data](https://github.com/amandakreider/Pennsylvania-COVID-19-Data/tree/master/raw%20case%20count%20data) and [Raw Deaths Data](https://github.com/amandakreider/Pennsylvania-COVID-19-Data/tree/master/raw%20deaths%20data).

- So far, I have collected data from August 21, 2020 - September 14, 2020.
+ So far, I have collected data on cases as far back as August 21, 2020, and on deaths as far back as September 13, 2020.
 I used the [Wayback Machine](https://archive.org/web/) to collect older PDFs of the data.

 ## Code and Built Data